 “Show me the power of the Greymont line.”
 The accursed demon’s whispers visited my mind for the first time that night; he who had gifted the disease to the lowlife who bit me.
 I knew then the metamorphosis would soon complete, and I, become a part of him.

 I flung Jacob’s first Earth-side crib around my shoulders, let my black hair fall over my face and bare chest, and said: “If I were dead, would I dare do this?”

-The tail of my father’s whip unfastened from my battle-worn belt and hit the floor with the finite snap of its wyvern scale tip.
+My father’s whip unfastened from my battle-worn belt, tail hitting the floor with the finite snap of its wyvern scale tip.

 “You wouldn’t dare, hunter,” one of them said.
 “Even the beasts of the underworld know the Red Fire of the Morning Star consumes everything unholy.”

 The other brute scoffed.
 “You’ll destroy yourself before the first swing.”

 I smiled, for the first time that night, tightening my grip over the leather handle.
 “Guess we’ll find out where exactly the Big Guy draws the line.”